yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 ```

 The trace plot of posterior log-likelihood suggests the chains almost approach the parameter
-space, so we discard all previous fitples as burn-in.
-That is, we did not turn on the _add_
-switch.
-The fitpler reaches the parameter space fast.
-It took about
-700 iterations.
-Note this is a model with 6 parameters and some of them
-(A and B) are correlated.

-We ran another 500 (default) iterations and took a fitple every 8 iteration.
 space, so we discard all previous samples as burn-in.
 That is, we did not turn on the _add_
 switch.
-The sampler reaches the parameter space fast.
-It took about
-700 iterations.
-Note this is a model with 6 parameters and some of them
-(A and B) are correlated.
+The samples reaches the parameter space very fast.
+It took about 700 iterations.
+Note this is a model with 6 parameters and some of them (A and B) are correlated.

-We ran another 500 (default) iterations and took a sample every 8 iteration.
+Then We ran another 500 (default) iterations and took a sample every 8th iteration.

 ```
 ## ?run to see add and other options in run function
 ## Watch out!
 This would take a while (~ 1 hr or more depending on your CPU)
 fit <- run(fit, thin=8)

-## The three follow-up checks show the chains are converged and we have drawn
+## The three follow-up checks show the chains are converged and we have drawn a
-## sufficient size of samples.
+## sufficient sample size.
 plot(fit)

 es <- effectiveSize(fit)
 ##        A        B       t0 mean_v.W mean_v.N mean_v.P
 ## 3032.669 3160.306 3264.266 2998.928 2979.326 3022.245

 gelman(fit)